Saving Healthy Lands

 Protecting Your Land

 If you love beautiful scenery, wildlife, clean water, agriculture, and outdoor recreation, then you’ll love conservation easements.
-We’ve partnered with the Frederick County Conservation Easement Authority in Virginia to showcase the only tool in private land preservation that protects land permanently: the conservation easement.
-Learn why people protect their land, benefits landowners and the community can receive, and get clarification on common questions and misconceptions.
+Learn about the benefits of private land conservation from local landowners and get clarification on common questions and misconceptions about conservation easements.

 We're Moving Mountains for Clean Water

-Potomac Conservancy purchased White Horse Mountain this spring, halting development plans on a 1,700-acre forest in West Virginia.
+Potomac Conservancy purchased White Horse Mountain in 2015, halting development plans on a 1,700-acre forest in West Virginia.

 Saving White Horse is a huge conservation win for clean water, healthy habitats, and rural heritage.
 Now, we need your help to give back the mountain to its rightful owners: the public!